MacHertZ233/MU3-ViciousOptimizers/README.md

 ## Known Issues

-+ The MonoMod form of *ExtendOffset* is currently incompatible with *MoreProfileOptions*.
++ The MonoMod version of *ExtendOffset* is currently incompatible with *MoreProfileOptions*.
-    + The Plugin form released lately is expected to address this issue, but still lacks more testing.
+    + The Plugin version released lately is expected to address this issue, but still lacks more testing.
     + A modded `Assembly-CSharp-offset10.dll` will be provided as a final workaround.

 + When offset A is adjusted to a larger value, the cue ticks before the music starts will noticeably deviate from the music.